keycloak/keycloak-community/design/rest-api-guideline.md

 Based on [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html), developers MUST adhere to the maturity Level 2, where interactions with the API endpoints are based on the usage of HTTP Verbs and status codes to communicate status and errors.

-With this principle in mind, APIs should leverage the [HTTP Verbs](#http-verbs) defined in this guideline and respect their meaning, as well as use [HTTP Status Codes](#http-status-codes) in responses to communicate the success and failures when processing a request.
+With this principle in mind, APIs should leverage the [HTTP Verbs](#http-verbs) defined in this guideline and respect their meaning, idempotency as well as use [HTTP Status Codes](#http-status-codes) in responses to communicate the success and failures when processing a request.
 For more details about the supported HTTP Verbs and Status Codes, see their respective sections in this document.

+By respecting this principle, we expect developers to provide more concise and consistent APIs with a uniform interface.

 ### Resource Path